mahmoudkamalx14/doctor_appointment/README.md

 - **Rate Doctors**: Provide ratings and reviews for doctors after appointments.
 - **Notifications**: Receive reminders for appointments and updates on appointment status.

+## Technologies and Languages Used

+The app is built using the following technologies and programming languages:

+- **Frontend**:
+  - Flutter framework for cross-platform mobile app development
+  - Dart programming language

+- **Backend**:
+  - RESTful APIs

+- **Database**:
+  - Shared Pref for storing user and appointment data

+- **Other Technologies**:
+  - Flutter Bloc for state management

+## Packages Used

+The app utilizes several packages to enhance functionality:

+- **Flutter Bloc**: For handling state management
+- **Retrofit**: For making HTTP requests to the backend
+- **get_it**: For handling dependency injection in app
+- **Freezed**: For Code generation for immutable classes that has a simple syntax/API
+- **Device Preview**: For testing Dart code for Responsive UI
+- **flutter_screenutil**: To build Responsive UI
+- **Json_serializable**: Automatically generate code for converting to and from JSON by annotating Dart classes.

 ## Screenshots and Demo

 Here are some screenshots and a demo of the app to give you an overview of its features and user interface: